Witnessing God's Word in the Psalms, Book II

 Book II Changes the Tone from Book I

-As I began to read in the Bible I have marked up since I was 13, I immediately noticed a sharp tone change from Book I. It is as if the sweet and plaintive lyre of Book I becomes a pipe organ in Book II, sounding all the notes on the keyboards, from the 64-foot rumbling bass to the one-quarter-foot whistles.
-(Listen to this Bach Toccata and Fugue: https://www.youtube.com/watch?v=y3AiGw8mkq0).
-Having once heard a pipe organ concert in Notre Dame Cathedral in Paris, I can personally testify to the fact that the lowest notes on the organ are more felt than heard, like a train running through your chest--and not unlike David's depth of emotion in Psalm 51.
+As I began reading Book II from the simple red King James Bible I have loved and annotated since I was 13, I immediately noticed a sharp tone change from Book I. It is as if the sweet and plaintive lyre of Book I becomes a pipe organ in Book II, pulling out every stop from the 32-foot rumbling bass to the one-quarter-foot whistles.
+Having learned to play Bach preludes and fugues on a lovely organ in college, I was delighted a few years later to hear a live organ concert on the famous pipe organ in Notre Dame Cathedral in Paris.
+Without a doubt, the lowest notes on the organ are more felt than heard, like a train running through your chest.
+Listen to this Bach Toccata and Fugue in D Minor to gain a sense of this power.
+This same tempest of melancholia not only opens Book II with the Psalmist's cry of thirst for God; it finds full expression in David's epic prayer for forgiveness and restoration in Psalm 51.

 The range of "pipes" in Book II is massive and authentic, reaching from depression, desperation, and guilt to celebration, jubilation, and peace.
 Times of dejection in Psalm 42 resolve into prophecies of unparalleled deliverance and kingly dominion by Psalm 72.
 Far beyond giving tribute to God's Word, Book II functions as a workshop of faith, allowing us to witness the actual live process of Scripture being composed before our very eyes.
 Think of it!
 The process of translating pain to prayer to praise results in God's Word actually being written like a composer improvising a symphony.
-Put another way, the Psalmist who trusts in God's truth himself expresses truth.
+Put another way, the Psalmist who trusts in God's truth himself expresses truth out of the grand organ of his soul.

 Book II Points to the Lord Jesus

-Book II of the Psalms joins together the words "mercy" and "truth" multiple times which in itself pictures our Lord Jesus who spoke with truth and grace.
+Book II of the Psalms harmonizes the words "mercy" and "truth" multiple times as a motif anticipating our Lord Jesus who spoke with truth and grace.
 Our Deliverer does not rescue those who need no rescue or even those who deserve to be rescued.
-He is the Lover of my soul who lets me fly to His Bosom, as Charles Wesley would write, when I least deserve admittance.
+He is Jesus, Lover of My Soul, who lets me fly to His Bosom, as Charles Wesley would write, when I least deserve admittance.
 David's Psalm 51 stands at the heart of Book II for this reason.
-Who but God can transform with mercy and truth such horror of disobedience that David committed--not only adultery but murder?
+Who but God can transform with mercy and truth such horror of disobedience that David committed--not only adultery but also murder?
 The organ of David's soul pulls out all the stops--contrition, confession, repentance, renewal, and even revival--as he writes this most significant Psalm of Book II while looking to his Savior.

 But long before we witness this soul-cleansing of Israel's king, we were plunged into the desperation of Psalm 42.
 Who has not read or even sung these most plaintive words opening Book II of the Psalter: "As the hart panteth after the water brooks, so panteth my soul after thee, O God.
 My soul thirsteth for God, for the living God: when shall I come and appear before God?"
 (Psalm 42:1-2)?
-The soul satisfied by God alone need find nothing else: https://www.youtube.com/watch?v=rXFZsRhdT78 The candor and conviction of this Psalm not only call us but convict us.
+See these wonderful words put to music in "As the Deer."
+The soul satisfied by God alone need find nothing else.
+The candor and conviction of this Psalm not only call us but convict us.
 Can you and I say that we hunger and thirst after righteousness so much that we would rather die than go without sensing the Presence of the Lord?

-With what a shameful casualness do many professing Christians tip their big toe, so to speak, in the waters of grace but never allow the Lord to plant them by rivers of living water or to be baptized from head to toe with His Presence!
+With what a shameful casualness do far too many professing Christians dip their big toe, as it were, into the waters of grace, never allowing the Lord to plant them by rivers of living water--much less to baptize them from head to toe with His Presence!
 But why is the Psalmist of Psalm 42 so downcast?
-We do not know, and neither does he.
-Psalm 43, which is most likely a continuation of Psalm 42, completes a three-question cycle in its intriguing variations.
-In Psalm 42:5, the Psalmist asks himself this rhetorical question, "Why art thou cast down, O my soul?
+Despite rather obvious causes, he doesn't quite know, which is why he asks himself three rhetorical questions of equal weight but shifting meaning.
+In Psalm 42:5, the Psalmist asks himself, "Why art thou cast down, O my soul?
 And why art thou disquieted in me?
 Hope thou in God: for I shall yet praise him for the help of his countenance."
-This wording is remarkable--"for the help of his countenance."
+The wording here is remarkable--"for the help of his countenance."
 No one had looked on the face of God, and yet the Psalmist hopes in the light of God's Face, a light we see in Psalm 44:3 as "the light of thy countenance" which saved the fathers of old.
-This light is none other than our Lord Jesus!
+We understand this light to be none other than our Lord Jesus!

-And as we witness the Psalmist turning his prayers into praise, we see that praise becoming Scripture.
+And as we witness the Psalmist turning his prayers into praise, we see that praise actively codifying into Scripture.
 This process that turns prayers and praise into songs proves the very purpose of the Psalter.
-Raw personal extremities are seen in the context of national security and identity.
-If the theme of Book I was holiness as shown in the righteous man's walk, the theme of Book II is hope in the righteous nation's future.
+Raw personal calamities are seen in the context of national security and identity.
+If the theme of Book I is holiness as shown in the righteous man's walk, the theme of Book II is hope in the righteous nation's future.

 Observations and Conclusions